zagui440s/personalCP/5-FrontEnd/6-intro-to-react-router/README.md

     - NotFound.jsx should render an error message letting the user know this page does not exist
     - Error Route to render NotFound.jsx
     - NavBar.jsx should allow users to navigate your project
+    - Testing with Cypress to ensure all requirements are being met
     - Styling from React BootStrap or Tailwind.css
     - Have fun!